AqwamCreates/DataPredict-Axon/docs/Roadmap.md

   * If actions are selected per game frame, eligibility traces are a must as it allows faster learning due to its ability to filter out noise from overlapping actions.

   * Currently trying to figure out on how to fit this into DataPredict Axon's API.
-The autodifferentiation nature of the tensors makes it hard to modify temporal difference values with eligibility traces.
+The automatic differentiation nature of the tensors makes it hard to modify temporal difference values with eligibility traces.

 ## Nice-To-Have